Real-World Networks are Low-Dimensional: Theoretical and Practical Assessment: Introduction

-\cite{Litvak_Michielan_Stegehuis_2022} study the problem of detecting the underlying geometry in GIRGs of constant dimension under $L_\infty$-norm.
-As previously mentioned, they observe that the number of triangles of a GIRG is close to that of a Chung--Lu graph when $\beta$ is close to $2$ as then, the number of triangles is dominated by those forming among large degree vertices.
-The authors therefore suggest to count the number of weighted triangles instead, where each triangle contributes a weight that is inversely proportional to the product of the degrees of its vertices.
+A natural further question that arises is whether one can recover the underlying dimension of a given GIRG by means of statistical testing.
+The previous secons suggest that the clustering coefficient is an indicator of this property, however, we have also seen that this metric is further influenced by other model parameters (i.e. $w_0, \lambda$ and especially $\beta$) making it rather unsiutable for designing a rigorous test.
+A similar problem arises when using the total number of triangles, which is is dominated by those forming among large degree vertices independently of $d$ if $\beta$ is close to $2$ as observed by \cite{GirgCliques,Litvak_Michielan_Stegehuis_2022}.
+In \cite{Litvak_Michielan_Stegehuis_2022}, the authors therefore suggest to count the number of weighted triangles instead, where each triangle contributes a weight that is inversely proportional to the product of the degrees of its vertices.
 Weighted triangles thus counteract the effect of large degree vertices as the influence of triangles forming among such vertices is diminished.
 However, this approach only allows to decide whether the network has an underlying metric structure, but not its dimensionality.

-We take a similar (yet more direct) approach for excluding the effect of large degree vertices and indtroduce a test that is able to infer the dimension of the underlying metric space.
-Namely, using \Cref{thm:sharpcliquebounds} together with the method of typical bounded differences (\Cref{thm:bounded-diff}) we can show that the average local clustering coefficient in the induced subgraph of all vertives with weight in the interval $[w_c, cw_c]$ (where $w_c \ge w_0, 0 < c < 4/3$) concentrates tightly around a value that is only dependent on $d$ and not on $\beta$ or $w_0$.
+We take a similar (yet more direct) approach for excluding the effect of large degree vertices and introduce a test that is further able to infer the dimension of the underlying metric space.
+Namely, we can show that the clustering coefficient among vertices of approximately the same weight that have at least two neighbors is highly concentrated and a direct indicator of the underlying dimension, without being influenced by other model parameters.
+More precisely, using \Cref{thm:sharpcliquebounds} together with the method of typical bounded differences (\Cref{thm:bounded-diff}), we can show that the average local clustering coefficient in the induced subgraph of all vertives with weight in some interval $[w_c, cw_c]$ (where $w_c \ge w_0, 0 < c < 2/\sqrt{3}$) concentrates tightly around a value that is only dependent on $d$ and not on $\beta$ or $w_0$.
 This is formalised in the following theorem.